Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Single-Photon Counting Technologies

-Most current OWC systems employ PIN PDs or APDs at the receiver, which are comprised of a pn junction within a semiconductor material.
-Upon absorption of incident photons, electron-hole pairs are generated and their corresponding charge is measured through a readout circuitry.
-APD requires a higher reverse bias close to its breakdown voltage and provides an internal gain in the range of $10$ to $200$ typically due to the impact ionization process.
+Most current OWC systems employ PIN PDs or APDs at the receiver.
+APD requires a higher reverse bias close to its breakdown voltage and can provide an internal gain ranging from $10$ to $200$.
 In contrast, typical SPC receivers can provide considerably higher internal gains, resulting in significantly improved sensitivities.
 The ability to manufacture large arrays of SPC detectors such as SPAD and SNSPD is another important factor that has crucially enhanced their efficiency to practical levels.
-Table \ref{table} compares the main features of PIN PDs, APDs, and the SPC detector technologies, which will be discussed next.
-This table also clearly demonstrates the substantial superiority of SPC arrays over individual detectors in terms of the active area, the signal dynamic range, and the ambient light immunity.
+Table \ref{table} compares the main features of PIN PDs, APDs, and SPC detector technologies, which will be discussed next.
+This table also clearly demonstrates the substantial superiority of SPC arrays over individual detectors in terms of active area, signal dynamic range, and ambient light immunity.

 \newcolumntype{s}{>{\columncolor{gray!30}} m{1.6cm}}